mohitsinghnegi1/LBB-Assessment/README.md

 ## clone this repository

-- open terminal and type - git clone https://github.com/mohitsinghnegi1/LBB-Assessment.git
+- open terminal and type - `git clone https://github.com/mohitsinghnegi1/LBB-Assessment.git`

 ## go to root directiory and install node packages

-- cd LBB-Assessment
+- `cd LBB-Assessment`
-- npm install
+- `npm install`

 ## start this project on localhost

-- npm start
+- `npm start`
+- By default project will run on localhost 3000